Build a Powerful Engagement Experience for Your Visitors

 Interaction:

-• the next is to move them to content that creates excitement, surprise, delight, and awe, and it should have a good mix of emotion-laden content that suggests promise of satisfaction.
-That’s why pics of kids, pets, meals, birthday events, and construction workers doing their wok makes sense.
-The next interaction should be with a real human being.
+• moves them to content that creates excitement, surprise, delight, and awe, and it should have a good mix of emotion-laden content that suggests promise of satisfaction.

 Assess your engagement success via your Google Analytics reports.
 See which links they’re clicking on in your page, where they go next on your site, how long they read the page, how many pages they visit, and whether they’re returning to your site.